Getting Started With Web Soil Survey

 - To start the application, click the large round green button labeled Start WSS.

 - To work with Web Soil Survey interactively, jump to step 4 below.

-To download soils data for a full survey area or for STATSGO2 data, click the Download Soils Data tab.
+To download soils data for a full survey area or for State Soil Geographic Database (STATSGO2) data, click the Download Soils Data tab.